Mario-Grc/Image-Viewer/README.md

 ## Image Viewer
-Photo gallery application that allows users to navigate images scrolling or using buttons.
+Photo gallery application that enables users to navigate through images by scrolling or using buttons.